fleveque/awesome-awesomes/README.md

 * [Awesome Graph Embedding](https://github.com/benedekrozemberczki/awesome-graph-embedding) - A curated list of graph embedding papers with implementations.
 * [Awesome Network Embedding](https://github.com/chihming/awesome-network-embedding) - A curated list of network embedding papers with implementations.
 * [Awesome Community Detection](https://github.com/benedekrozemberczki/awesome-community-detection) - A curated list of community detection papers with implementations.
+* [Awesome GPTs](https://github.com/taranjeet/awesome-gpts/) - A collection of all GPTs created by the community.

 ## Awesomes